dotnet/dotnet-docker/samples/aspnetapp/aspnetcore-docker-https.md

 After the application starts, navigate to `http://localhost:8000` in your web browser.
 On Windows, you may need to navigate to the container via IP address.
 See [ASP.NET Core apps in Windows Containers](aspnetcore-docker-windows.md) for instructions on determining the IP address, using the value of `--name` that you used in `docker run`.

+> Note: The `-p` argument maps port 8000 on your local machine to port 80 in the container (the form of the port mapping is `host:container`).
+See the [Docker run reference](https://docs.docker.com/engine/reference/commandline/run/) for more information on commandline parameters.
+In some cases, you might see an error because the host port you select is already in use.
+Choose a different port in that case.

 > Note: The sample includes a banner to accept a cookie policy.
 When switching between HTTP and HTTPS, you may see the banner repeatedly.
 Switch to *InPrivate*/*incognito* mode in that case.

 ## Host ASP.NET Core over HTTPS with Dev Certs